heliosphilia/linux-basics-for-hackers/chap2.md

   sed s/mysql/MySQL/g /etc/snort/snort.conf > snort2.conf

   **Note:** *s* command performs the search (mysql) and *g* command tells Linux that you want the replacement performed globally.

+   + If you want to replace only the first occurrence of the term mysql, leaving out the trailing g command.

+   Ex: sed s/mysql/MySQL snort.conf > snort2.conf

+   + Find and replace any *specific* occurrence of a word.

+   Ex: sed s/mysql/MySQL/2 snort.conf > snort2.conf

+   > Only the second occurrence of the world mysql

+### Viewing files with more and less
+**1. Controlling the Display with more**
+**more** command displays a page of a file at a time and lets you page down through it using the ENTER key.

+Ex: more /etc/snort/snort.conf

+**2. Displaying and Filtering with less**
+- **less** command is very similar to more, and you can also filter it for terms.

+Ex: less /etc/snort/snort.conf

+- If you press **/*content***, *less* will let you search for terms in the file.